prabathbr/Authorship-Identification/README.md

 | George Eliot |  https://www.gutenberg.org/ebooks/author/90  |
 | Jules Verne |  https://www.gutenberg.org/ebooks/author/60  |

+###  Extract records as CSV files

-2. Extract mutually exclusive records of length L words, from the text of each book for train, test, validation splits = Dataset_Prepare\extract.ipynb
+Extract mutually exclusive records of length L words, from the text of each book for train, test, validation splits as "dataset.csv".
+Script: Dataset_Prepare\extract.ipynb

 * L = 50 # length of records to be extracted
 * N = 1000 # number of records for a book